kopptr/svf-acolyte-guild/docs/Rubrics/Liturgies/Mass/Roman Rite Solemn Mass.md

 - Receive Communion.
 - All [[Altar Server|Servers]] stand together, turn together, and file back into [[Choir Stalls#Low]].

-[^blood_ring]: This is a local custom, and does not appear in the [[GIRM]].
+[^blood_ring]: This is a local custom, and does not appear in the [[General Instruction of the Roman Missal|GIRM]].
 James assures us it's allowed if the local custom is established, which it is.

 #### Ablutions
 See [[Ablutions]].